-A new version of the Rapid Update Cycle (RUC) is being implemented into operations at the National Centers for Environmental Prediction (NCEP) in April This new version includes a doubling of 2002. horizontal resolution (40-km to 20-km), an increased number of computational levels (40 to 50), and improvements in the analysis and model physical parameterizations.
-A primary goal of the 20-km RUC (or RUC20) is improvement in warm-season and coldquantitative precipitation season forecasts.
-Improvements in near-surface forecasts and cloud forecasts have also been targeted.
-The RUC20 provides improved forecasts for these variables, as well as for wind, temperature, and moisture above the The RUC20 will benefit general public surface forecasting as well as aviation and severe-weather forecasting.
-The RUC20 continues to produce new analyses and short-range forecasts on an hourly basis, with forecasts out to 12 h run every 3 h.
+A new version of the Rapid Update Cycle (RUC) was implemented into operations at the National Centers for Environmental Prediction (NCEP) on 17 April This new version includes a doubling of horizontal resolution (40-km to 20-km), an increased number of computational levels (40 to 50), and improvements in the analysis and model physical parameterizations.
+A primary goal for development of the 20-km RUC (or RUC20) was improvement in warm-season and cold-season precipitation forecasts.
+Improvements in near-surface forecasts and cloud forecasts were also targeted.
+The RUC20 provides improved forecasts for these variables, as well as for wind, temperature, and moisture above the surface.
+The RUC20 implementation benefits general public forecasting as well as aviation and severe-weather forecasting.
+The RUC20 continues to produce new analyses and short-range forecasts hourly, with forecasts out to 12 h run every 3 h.
 The implementation of the RUC20 in 2002 follows previous major implementations of a 60-km 3-h cycle version in 1994 and a 40-km 1-h cycle version (known as RUC-2 or RUC40) in 1998.
-In this paper, we present an overview of these changes in the RUC20 and an assessment of their likely impact on aviation applications.
+In this paper, we present an overview of these changes in the RUC20 and an assessment of their impact on forecast applications.